ollyjukes/titanx-utility/README.md

 app/api/holders/Stax/route.js: Updated to use config.js for contract details, tiers, and ABIs (config.abis.stax.main, config.abis.stax.vault).

-Files Pending Update (from find command): app/api/holders/Element280/route.js
+Files Pending Update (from find command):  THIS IS NOW DONE, so we can move on app/api/holders/Element280/route.js

 app/api/holders/Element280/validate-burned/route.js